 My type 1 diabetes story is a perfect fit for any kid or teenager who has diabetes.
 Furthermore, it is a perfect fit for many parents who try to understand their loved ones who have diabetes.

-When most of the teenagers are diagnosed with diabetes, they inevitably ask that universal question: “Why me?”
+When most teenagers are diagnosed with diabetes, they inevitably ask that universal question: “Why me?”
 When the doctors diagnosed me with type 1 diabetes, I was asking myself the same question.
 Although I was only 6 years old, I remember that moment as if it was yesterday.

 The moment when my type 1 diabetes story began